bruhetan/crit-fix/README.md

 ### Case 2
 When hitting an opponent directly before landing, it's possible that your client tells the server that you're on the ground, even if you still get the critical hit client-side.
 This issue is likely to be a problem with the client and not the server.

+## Important note
+The low-ground portion (Case 2) of this plugin will only work on PaperMC on versions 1.20.6+.